 The Corporation's future capital requirements will depend on many factors, including the rate of growth of its client base, the costs of expanding into new markets and the growth of the chronic pain, sports medicine, concussion, and workplace health services markets.
 In order to meet such capital requirements, the Corporation may consider additional public or private financing (including the incurrence of debt and the issuance of additional equity securities) to fund all or a part of particular programs, which could entail dilution of the Common Shares.
 There can be no assurance that additional funding will be available when needed or, if available, that it will be available on favourable terms.
 If the Corporation fails to obtain adequate capital on a timely basis or if capital cannot be obtained at reasonable costs, the Corporation may have to curtail acquisition activities, reduce substantially or otherwise eliminate certain expenditures, including marketing of its services, or obtain funds through arrangements with corporate partners that may require the Corporation to relinquish rights to certain assets.
-There can be no assurance that the Corporation to relinquish rights to certain assets.
+There can be no assurance that the Corporation will be able to raise additional capital if its capital resources are exhausted.